Game intel

 Fishing in Crimson Desert looks fiddly until you learn the one rule the game never spells out clearly: you do not reel while the fish is fighting.
 You tire it out first, then reel during the calm.
 Most failed catches come from three avoidable mistakes — hooking too early, reeling through the splashing, and casting into cluttered shallows.
 Fix those and the whole system clicks, from your first 15-copper rod to the five legendary fish that need the Pororin Fishing Rod.

-If you would rather just buy one, a basic Fishing Rod costs 15 copper from two early vendors: Alden at the provisioner shop east of Oakenshield Manor in Hernand, and Hailard at the Rodbel Fishing Dock.
+The fastest free rod is the one leaning against some boxes by the river just south of Hernand — walk over and pick it up.
+You can also earn one by completing Annabella’s request to catch a Tench.
+If you would rather just buy one, a basic Fishing Rod costs 15 copper from Alden at the provisioner shop in Hernand and Hailard at the Rodbel Fishing Dock (Finley at the Nas River dock sells it too).
 Either way, the basic rod is good enough for common catches, food, and the early fishing quests, so do not overthink the starting gear.

 Fishing rods go in the ranged weapon slot — the same slot as your bow — which is why people miss them at first.
 On controller, hold left on the D-pad and equip the rod there; on PC, select it from the equipment wheel.
 Then hold L2 / LT / left-click to bring out the casting interface and aim.
 A valid casting spot reads as a blue circle on the water; a red X means you cannot cast there, so reposition.